ellejxl/reproduce/README.md

     │            ├── 1.4 Pancrease                         # All annotation results for each methods on pancrease dataset │            └── 1.5 CV_Baron                          # All annotation results for each methods on Baron human dataset
     |
-    │     └── 2. performance results
+    │     └── 2. analysis scripts
-    │            ├── results_crossplatform.R               # R script to evaluate the performance of each methods on cross-platform dataset by F1 score of each cell population, mean of F1 score, and overall accuracy
+    │            ├── results_crossplatform.R               # R script to evaluate the performance of each methods on cross-platform dataset by accuracy of each cell population, mean of accuracy, and overall accuracy
-    │            ├── results_crossspecies.R                # R script to evaluate the performance of each methods on cross-species dataset by F1 score of each cell population, mean of F1 score, and overall accuracy
+    │            ├── results_crossspecies.R                # R script to evaluate the performance of each methods on cross-species dataset by accuracy of each cell population, mean of accuracy, and overall accuracy
-    │            ├── results_cv.R                          # R script to evaluate the performance of each methods on intra-dataset (Baron_human) by F1 score of each cell population, mean of F1 score, and overall accuracy
+    │            └──results_cv.R                          # R script to evaluate the performance of each methods on intra-dataset (Baron_human) by accuracy of each cell population, mean of accuracy, and overall accuracy
-    │            ├── results_crossplatform.rds             # rds file store the performance results for each methods on cross-platform dataset
-    │            ├── results_crossspecies.rds              # rds file store the performance results for each methods on cross-species dataset
-    │            └── results_cv.rds                        # rds file store the performance results for each methods on intra-dataset (Baron_human)
 </details>